 Explore security testing in an interactive workshop setting.
 This course is appropriate for software development and testing professionals who want to begin doing security testing as part of their assurance activities.

-Accredited training for the ISTQB® Certified Tester—Foundation Level (CTFL) certification.
+Accredited training for the ISTQB® Certified Tester—Foundation Level (CTFL) certification, aligned to the new 2018 syllabus.
 ISTQB is the only internationally accepted certification for software testing and has granted more than 500,000 certifications in more than 110 countries around the world.
-In this three-day course, learn what it takes to be a successful software tester and learn about the relationship of testing to development, test levels, black-box methods, white-box testing, exploratory testing, and more.
+In this three-day course, learn what it takes to be a successful software tester and learn about the relationship of testing to development, test levels, black-box methods, white-box testing, experienced-based testing, and more.
 This course is appropriate for those new to the testing profession and those seeking certification in software testing.

 Monday, October 15